➡️Jump to Recipe⬅️

 - 2-3 tbsp extra virgin olive oil (more if needed)

 - 1 clove garlic

 - sea salt & pepper to taste

-- Pull cilantro leaves from stems and add to food processor.
+- Pull leaves from stems and add to food processor.

 - Scoop avocado into food processor and add 2 tbsp of olive oil along with rest of ingredients.

-- Pulse until it becomes a paste and cilantro leaves are broken down.
+- Pulse until it becomes a paste and leaves are broken down.